firebug/devtools-extension-examples/CustomActor/README.md

 ===========
-An example extension showing how to implement new remotable feature and register custom tab actor (based on RDP protocol, see link below)
+An example extension showing how to implement new remotable feature and register custom tab actor (based on RDP protocol, see link below) This example also shows how to communicate between chrome and content scope through MessageChannel.

 Instructions
 ------------
 1. Install the extension
 2. Open developer tools toolbox (F12 or Menu -> Developer -> Toogle Tools)
 3. Select the 'My Panel' panel
-4. Open browser Console (Menu -> Developer -> Browser Console)
+4. Click on 'Register Actor' button in the Panel.
-5. You should see a message send from the backend (can be a mobile device):
+6. You should see the following messages: 'registered', 'attached' and 'Hello from the backend!'
-"Response from the actor: Hello from the backend!"

 Further Resources
 -----------------